HOI AN NOW TRAVEL GUIDE TO BARS

 Finally, An Bang locals have a real pub with a big long bar, sport TV and a glorious, soul-soothing ocean view that bowls you over as soon as you enter.
 Open since mid-2017, Salt Pub & Restaurant has boules, deck chairs, cabanas and beach out back and inside there’s cruisey music, major sporting events, plenty of drink options and an ever-present, cooling breeze.
 It’s a great setting for breakfast, lunch or dinner – servings are generous and the kitchen’s top-notch.
-Live music every Friday and there are plans afoot to extend evening activities.
-And, for families, a Kids’ Club should be ready early 2018.
+Live music occasionally and there are plans afoot to extend evening activities.
+And, for families, a Kids’ Club play area has been established.

 Hours: 8am – 10pm; Add: Block 2, Thanh Cam, Hoi An

 Soul Beach (Hon Bien) offers a relaxed atmosphere, a bevy of cocktails, and a live music experience akin to that of its sister business, Soul Kitchen.
 While the more crowded Soul Kitchen looks after the end of the week musically, Soul Beach has live performance or DJs Mondays and Wednesdays in a more chilled setting away from the hoi polloi.
 The kitchen is reasonably priced and the beach has more elbow room than the more established northern end.
 Be sure to check the Hoi An Now events calendar for their music program.